Testing for Homogeneity in Mixture Models: Some Simulation Evidence

-In the left panel of Figure 1 we illustrate the results for the first experiment with $\lambda = 1/3$: $C(\alpha)$ and the parametric LRT are essentially indistinguishable in this experiment, and both have slightly better performance than the nonparametric LRT.
-All three of these tests perform substantially better than the Kolmogorov-Smirnov test.
-In the right panel of Figure 1 we have results of another version of the Chen example, except that now $\lambda = 1/20$, so the mixing distribution is much more skewed.
+In the left panel of Figure \ref{ChenFigs} we illustrate the results for the first experiment with $\lambda = 1/3$: With the location invariance property of the Gaussian mixture model, we use the bootstrap critical values in Table \ref{tab:bcval} for the nonparametric LRT.
+The EM test, $C(\alpha)$ and the parametric LRT are essentially indistinguishable in this experiment, and each has slightly better performance than the nonparametric LRT.
+All four of these tests perform substantially better than the Kolmogorov-Smirnov test.
+In the right panel of Figure \ref{ChenFigs} we have results of another version of the Chen example, except that now $\lambda = 1/20$, so the mixing distribution is much more skewed.
 Still $C(\alpha)$ does well for small values of $h$, but for $h \geq 0.07$ the two LRT procedures, which are now essentially indistinguishable, dominate.
+The performance of the EM test lies in between the $C(\alpha)$ test and the nonparametric LRT test.
 Again, the KS test performance is poor compared to the other tests explicitly designed for the mixture setting.

-In Figure 2 we illustrate the results of two additional experiments, both of which are based on mixing distributions with densities with respect to Lebesgue measure.
-On the left we consider $F(\vartheta, h) = I(-h < \vartheta < h)/(2h)$.
-Again, we can reduce the parametric LRT to optimizing separately over the positive and negative half-lines to compute the MLE, $\hat h$.
+In Figure \ref{UGFigs} we illustrate the results of two additional experiments, both of which are based on smooth mixing distributions with densities with respect to Lebesgue measure and a sample size of $n = 200$.
+On the left we consider the uniform distribution on the interval $[-h,h]$.
+Here we can reduce the parametric LRT to optimizing over the positive half-line to compute the MLE, $\hat h$.
 This would seem to give the parametric LRT a substantial advantage over the Kiefer-Wolfowitz nonparametric MLE, however as is clear from the figure there is little difference in their performance.
-Again, the $C(\alpha)$ test is somewhat better than either of the LRTs, but the difference is modest.
-In the right panel of Figure 2 we have a similar setup, except that now the mixing distribution is Gaussian with scale parameter $h$, and again the ordering is very similar to the uniform mixing case.
-In both of the latter experiments, the parametric LRT is somewhat undersized at the null; so we made an empirical size adjustment the two LRT curves.
-In all four figures the KW-LRT has been similarly size adjusted according to its performance under the null in the respective experiments.
+Again, the $C(\alpha)$ test and the EM test are somewhat better than either of the LRTs, but the difference is modest.
+In the right panel of Figure \ref{UGFigs} we have a similar setup, except that now the mixing distribution is Gaussian with scale parameter $h$, and again the ordering is very similar to the uniform mixing case.
+In all of these experiments, since the asymptotic behavior of the parametric LRT is unknown, we use its empirical critical values under the null.